zexixing/academic-kickstart/content/home/others/index.md

 +++
 <font color="#A2A2A2">

 - In free time, I love collecting seeds, ecdyses, feathers, fallen flowers and leaves, and other natural products.
-Once I find something interesting, I would timely take it home, "dry-identify-label-save" it, and then register it in my [catalog (in Chinese, to be updated)](https://drive.google.com/file/d/1SGPsps8mkirtBDv8GJOwLPQV1bCysRX9/view?usp=sharing).
+Once I find something interesting, I would timely take it home, "identify-dry-label-save" it, and then register it in my [index (in Chinese, to be updated)](https://zexixing.notion.site/Collection-Index-cb047e7ad84343989cb83bacdae8c900).
 When I was lucky enough to find an insect just dead, I would make an insect specimen.

 - My total points of cloud collection: 125' (according to *[The Cloud Collector's Handbook](https://www.google.com/search?client=safari&rls=en&q=The+Cloud+Collector%27s+Handbook&ie=UTF-8&oe=UTF-8)*).
 Need to collect more!